NuIlifies/bTrader/README.md

 # bTrader

-A handy application for trading in Bitcoin using the Binance API.
+A handy application for fetching information regarding Bitcoin using the Binance API.

+# Disclaimer

+I am not responsible for any losses you may incur as a result of using this program.

 # License